A Big Girls Solution to Change

 Our normal tradition of getting together in bars, clubs, restaurants, and pubs to catch up on gossip, talk politics, watch sport, and celebrate friends and families’ successes and anniversaries has been stripped away with COVID lock down.
 Now drinking happens any time of day, usually in isolation, although I have spotted some cheeky catch ups.
 Millennials on bikes, masks down with a beer balanced in one hand or family groups walking with an Esky backpack reinventing the pub crawl and cold one to go.

 Back to me and my drinking habits.
 I am no Sigmund Freud but my lack of self-control is probably caused by institutional abuse working long hour on the computer during these lock downs.
-This overindulgence in comfort eating and drinking is by design to create pleasant distractions and remove the discomfort of my day.
-But I know deep down under my fat roll that this is not the way to good health and suave de vive’.
+The more I work the more I drink.
+Comfort eating and drinking keep me going but I know deep down under my fat roll that this is not the way to good health and suave de vive’.